ea-q-le/manheimcrawler/README.md

 - Added logic to fetch and record the Timestamp the vehicle is going to be auctioned at under `run_date` column.
-- Added logic to check whether a vehicle already exists in the DB by the given VIN.
-Email is not sent if exists, otherwise it is sent.
+- Added logic to check whether a vehicle already exists in the DB by the given VIN: the vehicle details are not considered to be sent via email if exists, they are otherwise.

 ---

 ## Future Improvements / Work-in-Progress

-> Auction analysis

-- Add logic to limit an auction per its run date.
-  Current logic only limits an auction by its names and states.

 > Vehicle CR analysis

 - Add logic to eliminate certain keywords from announcements.